 Holding them in your hand, you will notice one of the most apparent differences — chassis material.
 Apple is using aircraft-grade anodized aluminum for iPhone 12 while iPhone 12 Pro is made of surgical-grade stainless steel.
 The steel is a much more premium material, similar to what we saw on the iPhone 11 line, and has a bit more heft and high-end feel when compared with aluminum.
 Its finish is also glossy, not matte.

 There are different colorways for each too.
-For iPhone 12 there is black, white, (PRODUCT)Red, blue, and green, while iPhone 12 Pro comes in Pacific Blue, gold, graphite, and silver.
+For iPhone 12 there is black, white, (PRODUCT)Red, blue, purple, and green, while iPhone 12 Pro comes in Pacific Blue, gold, graphite, and silver.

 What's on the inside

 Internally, they both support sub-6GHz 5G (and mmWave 5G in the U.S.) and rock the same A14 Bionic processor.
 Each supports Face ID, boasts similar battery life, are equally water-resistant, and integrate Lightning connectivity.

 By choosing iPhone 12 Pro you get 6GB of RAM versus the usual 4GB in the iPhone 12, but most won't notice the difference day-to-day.

 If storage is a big deal then the iPhone 12 Pro may be the best choice.
 Users can choose up to 512GB of internal storage on iPhone 12 Pro, whereas the iPhone 12 maxes out at 256GB.
 Additionally, iPhone 12 Pro starts off with 128GB, while the iPhone 12 is stuck at 64GB of starting memory.

 While the distinctions above — steel versus aluminum, storage capacities, brighter display, different colors — are relatively minor, what makes the biggest practical difference for users will be the cameras.